 - 2 large boneless skinless chicken breasts

 - 2 tablespoons butter divided

 - 1/2 cup chicken broth or stock

 - 1/4 teaspoon garlic powder

 - Parsley chopped (optional)

-Cut the chicken in half lengthwise so you have 4 smaller cutlets.
-Sprinkle them with some salt & pepper and coat them in the flour.
+- Cut the chicken in half lengthwise so you have 4 smaller cutlets.
+Generously season them with salt & pepper and coat them in the flour.

 - If your garlic cloves are particularly gigantic like some of mine were, feel free to cut them in half so they're all roughly the same size.